jekyll/minima/_posts/2020-10-04-inner-compass.md

 - **It is ok to change your mind.** Ability to change your mind based on existing or new information is a super power.
 Don't stick on to a bad decision.

 - **Minimize long term regret.** One way to differentiate stuff that matters vs that doesn't matter is to ask yourself if you'll care about it in the future?
 Fake stuff that matters usually has a sharp peak of seeming to matter in the near term but actually does not matter in the future.
-Remember, most failures are one-time costs.
-Most regrets are recurring costs.
-The pain of inaction stings longer than the pain of incorrect action.

 - **Optimize for speed.** If a decision is reversible, the biggest risk is moving too slow.
 If a decision is irreversible, the biggest risk is moving too fast.

 - **Listen to your gut.** Don’t ignore your instincts.
 Believe in yourself.
 Sometimes your intuition already knows what is right.
 Don’t let the noise of other opinions drown your own inner voice.
 Have the courage to follow your heart and intuition, they somehow already know what you truly want to become.
 Everything else is secondary.

 - **Reduce decision fatigue.** Decision making ability can get fatigued when you use it over and over again.
 Take the time to plan out, simplify, and automate the repeated decisions.
 Automating decisions will free up your mental space and give you more time for making important choices.

+- **Start with why.** Explain to others and yourself why is something important?
+What is the rationale behind your action?

 - **Analyse decisions.** What did you know before hand?
 What didn’t you know before hand?
 What were the range of possibilities and what outcome you expected?
 What happened?

 - **Over and above all, make decisions.** There is nothing worse than sitting on decision that needs to made.
 Get better at it.
 Give yourself +2 for every right decision, 0 for every wrong decision, -2 for every decision that you don't make.
 Write down the pros and cons of the decisions and make it.
+The pain of inaction stings longer than the pain of incorrect action.

 #### **Goals**